Estranged: How to Heal Broken Family Relationships

 Maybe you need to prayerfully consider reengaging.
 Whatever you do, I am praying for you because I know a lot of you need God to work a miracle.
 Trust Him.
 He is able.

 This is such a powerful song about dry bones coming alive.
 This is literally what happens when there is restoration.
 Listen to this amazing song and hear the powerful words.
-Pray them for your own family.
+Pray that God will heal your broken family relationship.

 Continue the conversation on Facebook and join the group Christian Family Living.
 This is a place for Christian women to share their experiences and get helpful tools to navigate the Christian life.
 We love to laugh, cry, and encourage each other to live out our faith one day at a time.